openmiblab/tutorial-cluster/README.md

 The first step in that process is to create the virtual environment which contains the software needed to run the script.

-Open a terminal (e.g in VScode, or Windows Powershell) and do the
+On your laptop or personal computer, open a terminal (e.g in VScode, or Windows Powershell) and do the
 following:

 Navigate to the folder: